 The Produce Safety Rule is part of the FDA Food Safety Modernization Act (FSMA) that was passed by President Obama on January 4, 2011.
 This regulation focuses on setting the first-ever federal regulatory standards for the production, harvest, and handling of fruits and vegetables, in an effort to prevent microbial contamination and reduce foodborne illnesses associated with fresh produce.
-The Produce Safety Rule was made available publicly on November 13, 2015 and is due to be published in the Federal Register on November 27, 2015.
+The Produce Safety Rule was made available publicly on November 13, 2015 and was published in the Federal Register on November 27, 2015.

 What does the FSMA Produce Safety Rule cover?

 The Produce Safety Rule, outlined in Section 105 of FSMA, establishes science-based minimum standards for safe production and harvesting of fresh fruits and vegetables.
 These standards are based on a foundation of Good Agricultural Practices (GAPs).
 The rule is divided into several parts, including standards for: